Services Selection Board: Day 3, 4: Group tests and personal interview – Stage III

 On days 3 and 4, a Group test is conducted by a GTO (Group Testing Officer).
-There are tasks including group discussion, group (military) planning exercises, progressive group tasks, small (half) group tasks, individual tasks (obstacles); group obstacle or "snake race"; command tasks; a lecture with four heads; two group discussions on current as well as on social and personal topics, and a final group task.
+There are tasks including group discussion, group (military) planning exercises, progressive group tasks, small (half) group tasks, individual tasks (obstacles), group obstacle or "snake race", command tasks; a lecture with four heads; two group discussions on current as well as on social and personal topics, and a final group task.
 Along with GTO, an individual candidate-based interview is conducted by the interviewing officer.
 It is based on the personal information questionnaires filled out by the candidates on day 1 and other defense-related general knowledge questions.

 Day 5: Assessment and results (final stage)

-On the final day, all the retired officers in proper uniform will attend a conference with the candidates who successfully completed the previous interview tasks.
+On the final day, all the retired officers in proper uniform will attend a conference with the candidates who completed the previous interview tasks.
 They will also have a conversation with a panel of assessors.
 The assessors will look for confidence and expression when speaking, a positive attitude with honesty in adversity, and life.
 Following this, the final results are announced.
 Successful candidates will be assigned to a military hospital to undergo an intensive medical examination, which takes four to five days.

-Pilot Aptitude Battery Test (PABT – Once in a lifetime Test)
+Pilot Aptitude Battery Test (PABT – Once in a Lifetime Test)

 Pilot Aptitude Battery Test (PABT) is administered to candidates hoping to join the flying branches under the Indian Army, Indian Navy, Indian Air Force, and Indian Coast Guard.
 This test is conducted during the SSB interview.
 Candidates shall sit and attend this test only once.
 This test includes the Instrument Battery Test, a Sensory Motor Apparatus Test (SMAT), and a Control Velocity Test (CVT).
-More recently, the "Computerized Pilot Selection System" (CPSS) has been used.
+More recently, the " Computerised Pilot Selection System" (CPSS) has been used.
 It was created by the former President of India, Dr. A.P.J.
 Abdul Kalam, in collaboration with the Defense Institute of Psychological Research and the Air Defense Establishment, both groups within the Defense Research and Development Organization.
 It was developed to determine aptitude for using intellect concerning advanced aircraft.
 The CPSS machine simulates an aircraft cockpit.
 The candidate should play three games and be able to produce the best score.
 It tests hands, legs, vision, and hearing coordination.

 Instrument Battery Test

-The Instrument Battery Test (INSB) is a paper, pencil, and machine-based test.
+The Instrument Battery Test (IBT) is a paper, pencil, and machine-based test.
 It has two parts.
-The candidate must listen to a briefing and then interpret the dials of an instrument panel of an aircraft.
+The candidate must listen to a briefing and then interpret the dials of an aircraft's instrument panel.
 If the candidate does well, they proceed to the machine part of the test.
 The machine test includes the Sensory Motor Apparatus Test (SMAT) and the Control Velocity Test (CVT), which examine a candidate's coordination.
 The tests are administered in one day, and candidates may only ever attempt the tests once.